Marina Pisklakova-Parker: ANNA

 In 1993, Pisklakova founded ANNA (National Center for the Prevention of Violence), a hotline for women to report domestic abuse and receive assistance.
 Pisklakova formed ANNA by herself, and was the only one overseeing the telephone.
 She faced oppositions, such as being accused of aggravating matters, as evident on her first case when the police advised the husband to beat his wife quietly.

 Pisklakova received additional funding six months later.
 She hired psychologists and lawyers, and rented a space to provide a shelter for the victims.
 She eventually provided trainings for those interested in working as counselors and for those interested in establishing women's crisis centers.
 As the organization grew they began working with the police force providing training for different target groups.

 In 1997, Pisklakova started a program to train lawyers in handling cases of domestic abuse.
 Pisklakova also lobbied for a legislation that recognizes the facets of domestic violence, such as through economic control, psychological violence and marital sexual violence.

-ANNA now coordinates a National Network and works with over 150 organizations to combat gender-based violence.
+ANNA coordinated a National Network and works with over 150 organizations to combat gender-based violence.
 Since December 2016, ANNA has been listed as a "Foreign Agent" as a result of their work to advance domestic violence legislation in Russia.